 - Steam Bundles

 Keys are obtained by requesting them in the Steamworks portal.
 To request keys, click the "Request Steam Product Keys" button on your application's landing page in Steamworks.
-If you don't see that button, your account doesn’t have “Generate CD Keys” permission.
+If you don't see that button, your account doesn’t have “Generate Steam Keys” permission.

-It’s very important to tag your keys correctly, so that you can keep track of them in the future.
+It’s very important to tag your keys correctly so that you can keep track of them in the future.
 For example, if you are requesting a batch of keys to be sold at retail in France, you can choose the France tag.
 It’s a valuable accountability measure for you to keep track of your product’s sales on other storefronts.
 Untagged key requests may be denied.

 If you need to look up a product key, you may do so from the Query Steam Key